La-Sian/100-Days-Of-Code-/README.md

 DAY 58
 Another hackathon Friday.
 We created a restful api, incorporating what i have learnt this past week. http methods, get, post, methods.

+DAY 59

+Today was focusing on SQL joining queries, as I found them particularly challenging yesterday, failing to see the relation when the columns are not named the same.